anthx/anthony-carrick-hugo-blog/content/page/now.md

 * ~~Rebuilding this blog in Hugo - because Gatsby got too hard to maintain.~~ (Finished in late 2021)
 * Blogging now successfully in Hugo
 * Working on a React app to help calculate travel costs.
+* Continuing the React app above to help decide about buying or renting.